Piping shrike: Identification of the bird

-Over time, Australian Magpies have been associated with the terms “Crow”, “Shrike”, and “Magpie”.
+Over time, Australian magpies have been associated with the terms crow, shrike, and magpie.
 These names were given to them by early arrivals as there was a perceived similarity to the birds, having these names, in Europe.
-It is now known that the Australian Magpie is neither a Magpie, Crow, nor Shrike in the European sense of the words.
-The Australian Magpie is most closely related to the Australian butcherbirds.
+It is now known that the Australian magpie is neither a magpie, crow, nor shrike in the European sense of the words.
+The Australian magpie is most closely related to the Australian butcherbirds.

-Usage of the common names Piping Crow-Shrike and White Backed Crow-Shrike eventually lost favour and were replaced by Black-backed Magpie and White-backed Magpie.
+Usage of the common names piping crow-shrike and white backed crow-shrike eventually lost favour and were replaced by black-backed magpie and white-backed magpie.

-This may have been influenced by the work of Robert Hall, who was a Fellow of the Linnean Society, which was founded in 1788 and is “dedicated to the study of natural history and taxonomy.”
+This may have been influenced by the work of Robert Hall, who was a fellow of the Linnean Society, which was founded in 1788 and is “dedicated to the study of natural history and taxonomy.”
 The society is the oldest of its type, and seems to have played quite a role in the early natural history of Australia.

-In his book Useful Birds of Southern Australia, published in 1907, Robert Hall argued that the name Magpie was a misnomer and that the names Piping Crow-Shrike and White Backed Crow-Shrike were the correct names.
-However, he stated that he would defer to popular opinion and he retained the names White-backed Magpie and the Black-backed Magpie in the book.
+In his book Useful Birds of Southern Australia, published in 1907, Robert Hall argued that the name magpie was a misnomer and that the names piping crow-shrike and white backed crow-shrike were the correct names.
+However, he stated that he would defer to popular opinion and he retained the names white-backed magpie and the black-backed magpie in the book.
 He also noted that the two birds appeared to be varieties of the same species.

 In today's taxonomies, the very apt name tibicen, which is related to piping, is retained in the scientific name Gymnorhina tibicen for all races of the species.

-In Higgins et al. Handbook of Australian, New Zealand and Antarctic birds, Piping Shrike is listed as one of the other English names for the Australian Magpie.
+In Higgins et al. Handbook of Australian, New Zealand and Antarctic birds, piping shrike is listed as one of the other English names for the Australian magpie.

 In Australian Bird Names Origins and Meanings, Fraser and Gray include “Piping Shrike, as formally described on the South Australian flag and coat of arms” in the section on other names for Gymnorhina tibicen telonocua (the White-backed Magpie).

-In Birds of South Australia, Shane Parker, Curator of Birds, South Australian Museum, states: The White-backed Magpie is the “piping shrike” of South Australia's badge.
+In Birds of South Australia, Shane Parker, curator of birds, South Australian Museum, states that the white-backed magpie is the “piping shrike” of South Australia's badge.

-The Wakefield Companion to South Australian History states: “---- a White-backed Magpie (piping shrike) on the branch of a gum tree against a yellow background, representing the rising sun.”
+The Wakefield Companion to South Australian History states: "a white-backed magpie (piping shrike) on the branch of a gum tree against a yellow background, representing the rising sun."